Undergraduate Research Program

 To apply for support from the Levinson Emerging Scholars Program, a student must:

-- Be a current UW (Seattle, Bothell, Tacoma) undergraduate engaged in a research project in biology, biochemistry, bioengineering, bioinformatics, chemistry, genetics, neurobiology, or related fields in the life sciences during their award period
+- Be a current UW (Seattle, Bothell, Tacoma) undergraduate engaged in a biosciences-related research project during their award period

 - Propose to continue or initiate a research project for the duration of the award (2-3 quarters) that shows some level of independence and originality

 - Be registered full time (at least 12 credits) during the award period, pursuing a bachelor’s degree at the UW Bothell, Seattle, or Tacoma campus

 - Have completed the equivalent of two years of university-level coursework and have had at least 3 quarters of prior research experience (or equivalent)

 - Receive guidance from a UW faculty member serving as the student’s research mentor (applicants may also be working with a graduate student, staff, and/or post-doctoral associate in addition to the faculty mentor)